Strings (band): Revival (2003–2006)

 The realization that Pakistani pop music had a cult following in India encouraged its artists, and local Pakistani music channels hosted collaborations with their Indian counterparts.
 Strings played with bands such as the New Delhi-based Euphoria.
 Samsung invited Strings to collaborate with Euphoria; they recorded "Jheet Lo Dil", Strings' cross-border breakthrough.
-The hit became the official song for the Indian cricket team's tour of Pakistan.
+The hit became the official song for the India national cricket team's tour of Pakistan.
 After the success of their third album and "Jheet Lo Dil", Strings toured India with Channel V. The band were warmly received by Indian audiences, and lined up singers Hariharan and Sagarika for their fourth album.

 Strings appeared on Channel V's television show Jammin, performing "Pal" from their upcoming fourth album with Sagarika.
 The song was written and recorded in audio and video over a three-day period.
 The band then recorded the single "Bolo Bolo", later re-recording the track with Hariharan.
 Both collaborations were eagerly awaited and critically acclaimed.
 Strings played an unplugged set at the Hard Rock Cafe in Dubai, which added to their fame beyond the subcontinent.
 The band were approached by Columbia Records, who released their fourth album (Dhaani) on 1 September 2003.

 In June 2004 Strings released the music video of the title track, "Dhaani", directed by Jamshed Mehmood.
-The band were then approached by Columbia TriStar Films of India, a sister company of their record label, to include their next single ("Najane Kyun") on the soundtrack of the Hindi version of the Hollywood blockbuster Spider-Man 2.
+The band were then approached by Columbia TriStar Films of India, a sister company of their record label, to include their next single ("Najane Kyun") on the soundtrack of the Hindi version of the Hollywood film, Spider-Man 2.

 In May 2005 Strings released the music video of "Kahani Mohabat Ki", directed by Umar Anwar.
 The single was a success, receiving positive reviews from critics.
 With their subcontinental success, the band won the Favorite Artist India award at the MTV Asia Awards 2005.
 Strings were approached by director Sanjay Gupta, who was shooting Zinda (a remake of the South Korean film Oldboy), for a song for its soundtrack.
 Bilal Maqsood composed "Zinda Hoon" (with lyrics by his father, Anwar) for the film.
 The duo acted with (and befriended) two Bollywood A-list actors, John Abraham and Sanjay Dutt, with whom they later worked.
 In July 2006, Strings were nominated for Most Wanted Band and won the Motorola Music Icon award at the 2006 The Musik Awards.
 "Zinda Hoon" was nominated for the Most Wanted Song and Best Pop Song awards.
 On 28 September 2006 the band released "Beirut", an anti-war video.